-ECE 103 -Health, Safety, and Nutrition for the Young Child
+ECE 103 - Health, Safety, and Nutrition for Young Children (3 credits)

-IAI: None 1.2 Health, Safety, and Nutrition for the Young Child provides an overview of the health, safety and nutritional needs of young children and early childhood practices to ensure the health and well-being of each child in a group setting.
+This course provides an overview of the health, safety and nutritional needs of young children and early childhood practices to ensure the health and well-being of each child in a group setting.
 Content includes role and responsibilities of adults in meeting children's diverse needs, the promotion of healthy life style practices, understanding common childhood illnesses and injuries, nutrition and safety standards, and planning nutritious meals that are appropriate for each child.
-Prerequisite: Prerequisite credit in ECE 100 & 101 or concurrent enrollment in ECE 100 &101.
-Credit: 3 semester hours